ellykipkoge/ellykipkoge.github.io/_pages/about.md

 <head>My research interests revolve around 3 main areas:</head>

-- Explainable AI: Leveraging predictive power of deep learning and the use of attention-based transformer models in cancer drug development.
+- Explainable AI: Leveraging predictive power of deep learning and the use of attention-based transformer models in cancer drugs development.

 - Clinical Trials: AI and clinical trials, design, implementation and evaluation of randomized trials within the hospital settings.